edouardrav/edouardrav/README.md

 **Fullstack web developer** | Ruby on Rails | Vue.js ⌨️ && **Jazz pianist** 🎹

 Currently working on:
-- *musicadmin*, a web app to help professional musicians keep track of their gigs info and admin docs 🎵
+- *musicadmin*, a Ruby on Rails app to help professional musicians keep track of their gigs info and admin docs 🎵
-- *genearbre*, a family tree web app 🌳
+- *genearbre*, a Ruby on Rails family tree web app 🌳
 - *three.js* projects 🔸

 <!--